galvdat-hthieu/vgupe2024_team8/README.md

       - Higher permission of the account will be granted base on role of the employee.
       - The account can be (optionally) deleted 1 years after employee leave the pharmarcy.
    6. Built-in messaging system for communication among users
+      - The system should support message editing and deletion, allowing users to modify or remove sent messages within a specified timeframe.
+      - Users should be able to view message history and search for specific messages.
+      - Users should have the ability to create or participate in group conversations with multiple participants.
+      - Group messaging features should include adding or removing members.
+      - Users should have the option to export or back up their message history for safekeeping.
-   7. Generation of invoices, bills, receipts, and other related documents
+   8. Generation of invoices, bills, receipts, and other related documents
-   8. Management of drugs and consumables within the pharmacy unit
+   9. Management of drugs and consumables within the pharmacy unit
 ### Non-Functional:
    -